hotschedules/gettingstarted/docs/GettingStarted.md

 ##### Creating your namespace
 You need to provide two important details for Red Book Connect [Representer ](mailto:ayal.keren@redbookconnect.com):

 * Name
-* Email Address (not implemented yet)
+* Email Address

 ####Accessing the API documentation

+The API Documentation can be found at here: [https://api.redbookcloud.com/swagger-ui/index.html](https://api.redbookcloud.com/swagger-ui/index.html)
-Api docs are available on https://api.redbookcloud.com/swagger-ui/index.html To access them you need to login with your user and password provided by HS.
+To access them you need to login with your user and password provided by HS.